Published by Aurum April 2015. ISBN-10: 1781311196 * ISBN-13: 978-1781311196

 Today I swam 7 kilometres in the Thames!
 From Buscot Lock to Radcot Bridge, a one-day trip with SwimTrek.

 Today I took part in the Great London Swim, a mile round Millwall Dock.
 It was originally going to be held at the Royal Victoria Dock, but tests found the water was ‘unsafe for immersion sports.’
-Around 3000 people took part, I was in the ‘white wave’.
+Around 3000 people took part.

 Are we coming full circle?
 In Victorian times there were floating baths on many a river, including the Thames.
 There are now plans for new baths on the Thames,

 Busy writing the first draft of the book, and following up interviews I’ve been wanting to do for a long time, like a chat with Charlie Wittmack who in 2010 as part of his World Triathlon swam the Thames…and continued swimming all the way to France.

 Last month I met with James Stewart, President of the Otter Swimming Club, one of the oldest surviving clubs in the country.
 Formed in London in 1869, it still holds races in the Thames today.
 Their earliest river race was in Shiplake - where club members (below) are pictured on a houseboat in 1905.